triet2397/triet2397.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Triet M.Thai is a Research Assistant in the Tuberculosis Group at Oxford University Clinical Research Unit.
+His research interests include Data Science, Bioinformatics, and Explainable AI in Biology.
+His aims are to create and leverage state-of-the-art methods to understand biological insights from multi-omics and bioimage data.